curtgrim2/On-Repeat-Tournament/README.md

 - Splash screen for results page
 - Have tiers display where songs lose at
 - Add another section in slide3 for notes/time start and stop
+- Show title of songs in slide3 page